The new match Boss Statement

 print(type(sys.argv))

-Running this reveals that sys.argv
+Running this reveals that sys.argv is a list of

 strings.
 Run this by typing several items after python mystery.py